aa-publications/gsel_vec/README.md

 **GWAS summary statistics file format:**
 - should be a tab separated file with one row per SNP
-- should have the following headers in this order: ['snp','chr','pos','p']
+- should have the following headers in this order: ['snp', 'chr', 'pos', 'p']